lochanalmr/cli-fin/README.md

 - Entering other assets such as fixed deposits, investments, and other assets
 - Updating value of assets
 - Updating transaction details (type, category, value)
-- Managing subscriptions (add, update, remove and auto debit as expense at application startup)
+- Managing subscriptions (add, update, remove, and auto debit as expense at application startup)
+- Managing loans (add, update, remove, and auto debit as expense at application startup)

 ## Technology stack
 - Python 3.14